 Applied Behavior Analysis (ABA) is the process of systematically applying interventions to improve socially significant behaviors.
-ABA focuses on why behaviors occur when addressing a variety of social issues, including helping individuals to learn.
+The primary objective of ABA techniques a to focus on why behaviors occur when addressing a variety of social issues, including helping individuals to learn.

 strategies across the academic day.